stewjoel/home-assistant-kevo/README.md

 ## Note

-I have only tested this with Kwikset locks and it may not work with Baldwin or Weiser locks.
+This has only been tested with Kwikset and Baldwin locks and it may not work with Weiser locks.
 If it does, please let me know!

 ## Kevo custom component setup